stolostron/library-go/docs/applier.md

 - `-delete` if set the resources will be deleted.
 - `-force` Remove all finalizer after the deletion of the resource except for namespaces and CRD.

+The CLI accept values from pipe.
+These values are appened to the provided values.yaml.
+As the piped values are added at the end of the provided values.yaml, the piped values could override the values provided in values.yaml.

+For example:
+`echo "att1: val1" | applier -d <mydir>`

 ## Implementing a reader

 A reader will read assets from a data source.
 You can find [testreade.go](../pkg/templateprocessor/testreader.go) an example of a reader which reads the data from memory.